Skillz4Killz/vainglory-news/README.md

 4. Discord Server

 - Users join the discord server
-- Use the **!submit** command that begins a Q&A session getting the necessary information.
+- Use the google form or **!submit** command that begins a Q&A session getting the necessary information.
 - The bot posts the request in #pending-approval channel.
 - Editors approve or reject the post after discussion and if approved the bot updates the database and rebuilds the website.

 # Features

 1. Clean and crisp tabs/navigation of the news tab
 	- Helps organize content for users to view the content that they want to see.

 2. Latest Tab
 	- Shows the @vainglory and @vainglorystatus twitter feeds
-- Shows the official news from the vainglorygame.com (Automatically updated when new posts are made)
+	- Shows the official news from the vainglorygame.com
+		- Automatically updated when new posts are made)
+		- If no image or broken image link is used, the website will default to the Vainglory GIF.
-- Shows the posts that were marked to be featured by the editing team.
+	- Shows the latest posts added to the website.
+		- Recurring users can see what's new without having to check every tab.

 3. Art Tab